Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Discussion

 The notable outcome of this study is a reinforcement of the notion that performant nonaqueous multivalent electrolytes (with high ionic conductivity and low overpotential) have competing requirements for multivalent ion coordination: to be strongly coordinating to keep the salt dissolved and the ionic conductivity high while not so strongly coordinating that the ion cannot break free from solvation during electrodeposition.
 The need for strong solvent coordination is driven by competition with favorable ionic bonds between counterions.
 If we want to maintain the advantages of earth-abundant, multivalent ions, then one option would be to switch to larger anions without specific coordinating moieties.
 However, this study highlights that there may be other options to consider that sideline the isolated multivalent ion altogether, which may even be irrelevant in terms of electrochemical activity.
-Firstly, that coordination with counterions may actually help bring active species closer to the electrode -- that the ability of the species to respect or disrupt the solvent inhomogeneous structure at the interface can dictate which species approaches the electrode closest.
-Secondly, that incomplete dissolution and the activity of oligomers (dimers in this case) could be key to improved electrochemical activity albeit balanced by some power limitations due to reduced bulk ionic conductivity and the need to regenerate electroactive species through a disproportionation equilibrium.
-Clearly we have more work to do, both in terms of understanding the reduction of these clusters and their dissociation in the reduced state leading to Ca deposition; the potential negative side-effects of reductive instability of the coordinating species, already connected to SEI formation;\cite{McClary2022} and the ultimate origins of measured overpotentials and currents in experiments.
+Firstly, that coordination with counterions may actually help bring active species closer to the electrode and that the strength of solvent coordination can dictate which species approaches the electrode closest.
+Secondly, that incomplete dissolution and the involvement of oligomers (dimers in this case) could be key to improved electrochemical activity albeit balanced by some power limitations due to reduced bulk ionic conductivity and the need to regenerate electroactive species through a disproportionation equilibrium.
+Clearly we have more work to do, both in terms of understanding the specifics of reduction of these clusters and their dissociation in the reduced state leading to Ca deposition; the potential negative side-effects of reductive instability of the coordinating species, already connected to SEI formation;~\cite{McClary2022} and the ultimate origins of measured overpotentials and currents in experiments.
 However, we have highlighted the importance of free energy sampling to attack such complex problems, even within relatively ideal conditions and contexts, and look forward to seeing more studies of this kind in the future.